 There are countless waterfalls in Bali and sometimes it’s hard trying to decide which one to explore, especially if you are here on a short holiday.
-As of late I have visited several waterfalls including Aling Aling, Leke Leke and Dusun Kuning, each of which are absolutely amazing and not that popular…yet.
+As of late, I have visited several waterfalls including Aling Aling, Leke Leke and Dusun Kuning, each of which is absolutely amazing and not that popular…yet.

 WHERE TO FIND THE BANYU WANA AMERTA WATERFALL IN BALI